Great North Run | 13 reasons to enter the world's biggest half marathon

 Since 1981, the Great North Run has been attracting crowds to Newcastle and Gateshead for a half marathon that runs from its vibrant city centre to the coastline.

-#1 Incredible crowd support
+#3 Wall-to-wall crowd support

 From its packed start on Central Motorway to the final mile along the Coast Road, you'll enjoy a fantastic race atmosphere with thousands of spectators and supporters.
-As well as charity stations and entertainment zones with blaring music, you'll find sections of the course heaving with crowds, including the final stretch to the finish line.
+As well as charity stations and entertainment zones with energising music, you'll find sections of the course heaving with crowds, including the final stretch to the finish line.

 The best part?